Scrap Metal Dealers Act 2013

-This new Act repeals the Scrap Metal Dealers Act 1964 and Motor Salvage Operators Regulation 2002 and introduces one operating licence from 1 October 2013.
+The Scrap Metal Dealers Act 2013 repeals the Scrap Metal Dealers Act 1964 and Motor Salvage Operators Regulation 2002 and introduces one operating licence.
 Local Authorities will be the main regulator of this new licence.

-The new Act gives Local Authorities more powers of control, for example refusal of a licence or revocation of a licence if the dealer is considered 'unsuitable', or the operators are not abiding to the legislative requirements set out in their application.
-The Police and Local Authority now have powers of entry for inspection of scrap metal premises.
+Under the Act, we can, for example: refuse a licence or revocation of a licence if the dealer is considered 'unsuitable', or not abiding to the requirements set out in their application.
+Together with the Police we have powers of enter and inspect all scrap metal premises in Eden.

 |Site Licence (3 years) || |

 |Variations to the Licence (per variation) || |

 How to apply for a scrap metal dealers licence